saucelabs/sauce-docs/docs/dev/api/insights.md

 import TabItem from '@theme/TabItem';

-Use the Insights REST API methods to retrieve analytics data about your Sauce Labs jobs that you can then use to populate a dashboard that is meaningful for your organization.
+Use the Insights API methods to retrieve analytics data about your Sauce Labs jobs that you can then use to populate a dashboard that is meaningful for your organization.

+Refer to [Getting Started](/dev/api) for Authentication and Server information.

 ### Get Test Results